-If you have a broken plastic handle, then it's time to take out your superglue again.
+If you have a broken plastic handle, then it’s time to take out your superglue again.
 Apply some glue to both parts of the handle, and hold them together firmly for a minute.
-Then leave the glue to set for an hour or two, making sure that the handle is not touching the body of the suitcase - you don't want to glue to the handle to your luggage, right?
-And that's it - your carry handles should be good to go.
+Then leave the glue to set for an hour or two, making sure that the handle is not touching the body of the suitcase – you don’t want to glue the handle to your luggage, right?
+And that’s it – your carry handles should be good to go.

-Zipperless suitcases are pretty popular among frequent travellers, especially because it's virtually impossible to break inside them.
+Zipperless suitcases are pretty popular among frequent travelers, especially because it’s virtually impossible to break inside them.
 However, if the latch on your zipperless hardshell got stuck or broken, then you have a useless piece of luggage.